How retention works

 See removal and expunging scenarios for additional examples of how this works.

 Use caution when modifying existing retention rules.
-Vault can immediately expunge unprotected data that users deleted over 30 days ago.
+Services can immediately expunge unprotected data that users deleted over 30 days ago.